 The Council has received a number of grants and contributions that have yet to be recognised as income as they have conditions attached to them that will require the monies or property to be returned to the awarding body should condition for use fail to be met.
 Revenue grants with these conditions are included within Creditors under the amounts owed to Government Departments.
 The balances for capital grants at the year-end are as follows:

-2016/17 2015/16

-£000's £000's

-Capital Grant & Contribution Receipts in Advance

-EFA Capital Grants 325 458

-S106 7,712 8,646

-Total Capital Grant & Contribution Receipts in Advance 8,037 9,104
+Capital Grant & Contribution Receipts in Advance EFA Capital Grants S106 Total Capital Grant & Contribution Receipts in Advance